 - There is an emergency.
-When emergencies strike, the landlord is allowed to gain access to the premise.
-These emergencies include events such as a fire and flooding.
+When emergencies strike, the landlord is allowed to gain access to the premises.
+These emergencies include events such as fire and flooding.

 - The tenant agrees with the landlord to come in at any moment for inspection.
 This is the situation that plays out in many cases when tenants co-exist peacefully with tenants.
 It implies that most issues can be identified easily and rectified on time.

-- When the tenant allows the landlord to enter.
-If the tenant feels okay to allow the landlord to enter the house, a notice will not be required.
+- When the tenant allows the landlord to enter, if the tenant feels okay with allowing the landlord to enter the house, a notice will not be required.
 This can happen anytime if the tenant notes something that requires the attention of the landlord.

 Can the Tenant Deny the Landlord Access?

 In the event that the landlord follows the legally allowed process for accessing the premise, you cannot deny them entry.
 At this point, one may ask two questions: “What about a tenant refusing access for inspection?” or “The tenant won’t allow access for repairs?”

 If they do not give access even after the rightful notices, it is considered to be interfering with the landlord’s rights.
 Therefore, the tenant could be sued in a court of law.
 However, this is considered the option of the last resort.

 Instead of directly suing tenants, many landlords opt to give them notices terminating their tenancy.
 This means that the tenant will be required to clear the house and give way for occupation by a different user and to allow for the landlord to gain access to the property.

 In some cases, the tenant won’t allow access for viewings even after being served with the letter of tenancy termination.
 In such a situation, the landlord is required to report it to the Investigation and Enforcement Unit of the Ministry of Municipal Affairs and Housing.
 The enforcement officers reach the tenant to find out their side of the story and seek the cooperation of the tenant.